SAP-samples/teched2025-DT160/exercises/ex1/README.md

 36. Let's define a simple confirmation for the end user that the custom field has been written with a new value.
 Click on 'Save' to finalize the creation of the second custom Skill.
 <br>![](/exercises/ex1/images/ex1.2-36.png)

 ## Exercise 1.3 Deploy the custom Skill and test it

 Once the Skill has been created, we can release and deploy the project.
-Then, the user will be able to first test the Skills in an isolated environment and afterwards share this environment with our S/4HANA system to experience the custom skill there.
+Then, the user will be able to first test the Skills in an isolated environment and afterwards share this environment with our SAP /4HANA system to experience the custom skill there.

 1. In the 'Overview' section of the project, click on 'Release' on the top right of the screen.
 <br>![](/exercises/ex1/images/ex1.3-1.png)